MicrosoftDocs/azure-docs/articles/iot-hub-device-update/create-device-update-account.md

 - **Owner** or **User Access Administrator** role permissions in an Azure subscription
 - A Standard (S1) or higher instance of Azure IoT Hub
-- To run Azure CLI commands, you can use the Bash environment in [Azure Cloud Shell](/azure/cloud-shell/quickstart).
+- The Bash environment in [Azure Cloud Shell](/azure/cloud-shell/quickstart) for running Azure CLI commands.
 Select **Launch Cloud Shell** to open Cloud Shell now, or select the Cloud Shell icon in the top toolbar of the Azure portal.

   :::image type="icon" source="~/reusable-content/ce-skilling/azure/media/cloud-shell/launch-cloud-shell-button.png" alt-text="Button to launch the Azure Cloud Shell." border="false" link="https://shell.azure.com":::

-  If you prefer to run Azure CLI commands locally:
+  If you prefer, you can run the Azure CLI commands locally:

   1. [Install Azure CLI](/cli/azure/install-azure-cli).
 Run [az version](/cli/azure/reference-index#az-version) to see the installed Azure CLI version and dependent libraries, and run [az upgrade](/cli/azure/reference-index#az-upgrade) to install the latest version.
   1. Sign in to Azure by running [az login](/cli/azure/reference-index#az-login).